canada-ca/design-system/partners/project-09.md

 altLangPage: "https://conception.canada.ca/partenaires/project-09.html"
 date: 2024-01-02
 dateModified: 2024-01-02
-description: "Make employment insurance maternity and parental benefits easier to find and understand for Canadians planning to expand their family.
+description: "Partner project: Make employment insurance maternity and parental benefits easier to find and understand for Canadians planning to expand their family.
 Date: 2019"
 title: "EI maternity and parental benefits"
 ---
 <p>Make it easier for Canadian parents to understand and apply for maternity and parental benefits.</p>